 How to get to Dumaguete on Negros Island in order to do scuba diving on Apo Island?

 There are a few options to reach Dumaguete on Negros Island in the Visayas region in the Philippines.
 From Cebu, the most affordable way is to buy a combination ticket for the bus and boat, you can also take a ferry from Cebu or book a national flight from Cebu to Dumaguete.
 From Manilla, the easiest way is to book a flight to Dumaguete Airport.
-No matter if you´re looking for your international flight ticket to the Philippines, your national tavels to Dumaguete, or a combination of both, you can always scan the best deal for your transport on 12go.asia
+No matter if you´re looking for your international flight ticket to the Philippines, your national tavels to Dumaguete, or a combination of both, you can always scan the best deal for your transport on 12go.asia.

 What more to expect about the Philippines, on Splashpacker?

 As always, I am excited when I find eco-friendly and sustainable projects, serving nature and the local population.
 Therefore, I am already planning of writing another article about my stay in Harolds Mansion and about my experience going shore diving in Dauin.
 Also, I have visited a friend and colleague diving instructor in Anda on Bohol Island.
-In 2012, I travelled all around the Philippines, you can read more about that in my book Safety Stop.
+In 2012, I travelled all around the Philippines for almost 2 months, you can read more about that in my book Safety Stop.
 When I find more time I will definitely write a general article about diving & travelling the Philippines.
 The country has a special place in my heart!